ouspg/tls13tutorial/README.md

 Implementing functional tests in Rust can be done [to the same file as implementation](https://doc.rust-lang.org/book/ch11-01-writing-tests.html).

+This can be greatly beneficial; it is very easy to implement testing for your structs and their function implementations without never needing to run the functionality through the main function on development phase.

 To demonstrate testing, alert protocol is the simplest sub-protocol in TLS.
 Take a look for [alert.rs](src/alert.rs) which implements the data structures and encoders and decoders.
-In the end of the file, there is test module.
+In the end of the file, there is a test module.
 If you have configured your IDE correctly, you should be able to click the play ▶ button to run the single test function, for example, `test_alert_from_bytes`, or all the tests from the module at once.

 You can also do the same from the command line: